fossasia/eventyay-tickets/doc/administrator/configure.rst

 3. Sensible defaults

 This page explains the options grouped by configuration file sections.
-You'll find the environment variable next to their corresponding settings.
+You’ll find the environment variable next to their corresponding settings.
 A config file looks like this: